Bell nonlocality, signal locality and unpredictability (or What Bohr could have told Einstein at Solvay had he known about Bell experiments): Experimental metaphysics

-We will define a \textbf{phenomenon},\emph{ }for a given preparation procedure $c$, by the relative frequencies for all measurements $a$, $b$, and corresponding outcomes $A$, $B$.
-Note that this definition does not imply a philosophical position regarding the interpretation of probabilities as frequencies (as opposed to degrees of belief).
-The definition simply acknowledges that in any physical experiment, the actual data observed are just those relative frequencies (with some associated statistical uncertainty that can in principle be made arbitrarily small).
-The probabilities to be found within the specification of models, however, can be given an interpretation in terms of subjective degrees of belief if one so wishes.
+for all measurements $a$, $b$, and corresponding outcomes $A$, $B$.
+Note that this definition does not assume a frequentist interpretation of probabilities.
+It simply acknowledges that in any physical experiment, the actual phenomenon observed is encoded by those relative frequencies (with some associated statistical uncertainty that can in principle be made arbitrarily small).
+When an equation involving variables appears, it is to be understood that the equality holds for all values of those variables.